suleimansadiq/BaB-PoNN/README.md

 These scripts typically:

-Compile the corresponding verifier binary (if needed).
+compile the verifier binary (if needed)

-Loop over a range of MNIST indices.
+loop over a range of MNIST indices

-Launch multiple verification jobs in parallel (controlled by MAX_JOBS or similar).
+launch multiple verification jobs in parallel

-Store individual logs under a logs/ directory.
+store logs under a logs/ directory

-Aggregate results into a summary .csv file.
+aggregate results into a summary .csv

 Before using the scripts:
 cd driver
 chmod +x *.sh
-Then, for example:
+./*.sh

+cd driver
+chmod +x *.sh
 ./run_local_robustness_lenet5.sh

-8. License
-This codebase is made available under the MIT License, suitable for research and academic use, redistribution, and extension.
-See the LICENSE file in the repository root for full terms.

 9. Citation

-If you use this framework in your research or publications, please cite the associated paper.
+If you use this framework in your research, please cite the associated paper.

-A full BibTeX entry will be added once the final paper and venue details are available.
+A full BibTeX entry will be provided once the final paper and venue details are available.